Aijazshaikrx21259/mfb-forecasting-api/README.md

 ### Configure security

 Endpoints and API documentation require an `X-API-Key` header when an API key is configured.
-Copy the sample environment file and adjust values to match your trusted clients (for example, your Vercel frontend and localhost):
+Copy the sample environment file and adjust values to match your trusted clients (for example, your frontend and localhost):

 ```bash
 cp env.example .env